content-left-bg.png

 The managing risks in school curriculum activities procedure (or CARA procedure) is implemented in Queensland state schools as part of schools' overall risk management framework.

-This procedure supports safe delivery of the curriculum from Prep to Year 12 by outlining the responsibilities of departmental employees and providing the minimum process required for risk assessment and management when planning, approving and conducting curriculum activities in schools and other locations.
+This procedure supports safe delivery of the curriculum from Kindergarten to Year 12 by outlining the responsibilities of departmental employees and providing the minimum process required for risk assessment and management when planning, approving and conducting curriculum activities in schools and other locations.

 Note that non-curriculum activities (e.g. bus travel, school fetes, out-of-school activities for international homestay students, and sport representation conducted through Queensland School Sport) are not supported by the CARA procedure.
 Refer to the health and safety risk assessment template for further support.